shipyardapp/Shipyard-Documentation/docs/blueprint-library/jira/jira-add-comment-to-ticket.md

 title: Jira Template - Add Comment To Ticket
 hide_title: true
 sidebar_label: Add Comment To Ticket
-description: Information about Shipyard's low-code Jira Add Comment To Ticket blueprint.
+description: Information about Platform's low-code Jira Add Comment To Ticket blueprint.
 This code performs the action of adding a comment to a specific ticket in Jira
 keywords:
     - jira
     - blueprint